chocolatey/docs/input/en-us/create/create-packages.md

 * **Use package icons with at least 128 pixels in width or height** if available.
 However, avoid very high resolutions, because this would only unnecessarily increase the page load time.
 If there are only icons with less than 128 pixels available, choose the icon with the highest resolution you can find without upscaling it.
 Don’t use low resolution favicons as package icons.
 * Use icons with transparent background if available.
 * Don’t use distorted or blurry icons.
-* The package list in the gallery shows the icons with a maximum of 48 pixels in width/height.
+* The package list in the Chocolatey Community Repository shows the icons with a maximum of 48 pixels in width/height.
 Application logos with very detailed graphics that are barely visible at that dimension are not suitable as package icons.
 * **PNG is the preferred format** for raster package icons.
 Avoid ICO, GIF and JPEG graphics.
 * Good sources for package icons are the official desktop icons of the corresponding application you want to make a package of.
 The icons can be extracted from the app executables using tools like [BeCyIconGrabber](https://community.chocolatey.org/packages/becyicongrabber).
 Remember to take the icon with 128&nbsp;px or more and save it as PNG file.